tiffanyray/boatStorage/README.md

 # boatStorage
-A redesign for a boat storage business.
+A redesign for a local boat storage business.
-I used HMLT, and CSS to create this site.
+I used HTML, and CSS to create this site.